 Visualise page and site performance over time

-Thanks to the ability to create custom table Filters to any data set, Google Data Studio is increidbly easy to customise and enable you to conduct fine grain analysis of specific sections of your site over time.
+Thanks to the ability to create and apply custom table Filters to any data set, Google Data Studio is incredibly easy to customise, enabling you to conduct fine grain analysis of specific sections of your site over time.

 Easily compare CTR differences by country or device type